Royal Queens / Textiles at the WG on Cottage

 special, tradition of quilts holding special memories and connections to people

-in our families.
 The artist gathered scrapes from family members and fellow

 artists who responded to a call for scrapes.
 She also suggested a paragraph or